-These first weeks of feeding, growth and development are starting to show, as your 7 week old baby begins to look less like a newborn.
+These first weeks of feeding, growth, and development milestones are starting to show, as your 7 week old begins to look less like a newborn.

-She’s starting to stretch out more and doesn’t always adopt the foetal position like she used to.
+Your little one is starting to stretch out more and doesn’t always adopt the fetal position like she used to.

 Her very first attempts at controlled movement of her arms and hands will start to appear.

-Your 7 week old baby will be flashing her new smile at every face she sees and will be gradually spending a little more time awake.
+At 7 weeks old your baby will be flashing her new smile at every person she sees and will gradually spend a little more time awake.

-Your body should have recovered if you had an uncomplicated birth, however, if you had a c-section or needed stitches, you will still be healing.
+If you had an uncomplicated pregnancy and birth, your body should have recovered; if you had a c-section or needed stitches, however, you will still be healing.
 You might like to try our simple herbal bath soak recipes to rest and repair your body.

 Feeding your 7 week old baby

 If breastfeeding is going well, you might be starting to see shorter feeds.
 Your 7-week old baby is becoming more efficient at milk removal as she matures.
 She is also less likely to doze off during feeds but it will still happen occasionally.